krzysztofj1234567890/computer-science-basics-tutorials/aws_ai_certification/aws_ai_certification.md

 The machine must uncover and create the groups itself, but __humans still put labels__ on the output groups.
 Common techniques include __Clustering__, Association Rule Learning , and Anomaly Detection.

+Algorithms to do association rule learning:
+- Apriori: finds frequent itemsets by iteratively extending them, pruning infrequent ones.
+- Eclat: Uses a depth-first search and vertical data format (item → list of transactions).

 Unsupervised learning involves iterating until some objective function is minimized.

 Examples: